Austro-Slovene conflict in Carinthia: Creation of the State of Slovenes, Croats and Serbs

 As a consequence of the World War, the Austro-Hungarian Empire began to dissolve even before the war officially ended.
 In the period between 5–8 October 1918 a pro-Yugoslav National Council of Slovenes, Croats and Serbs took control over the regional administration in Zagreb.
 On 29 October the National Council declared the formation of a Yugoslav state, following a rejection of a plan of greater autonomy within Austria-Hungary.

-The Entente powers did not recognise the newly found state before it merged with the Kingdom of Serbia three days later, in an effort to create a stable and recognised country of all South Slavs, as well as discouraging Italy from conquering Slav-settled territory not allocated as war reparations to Italy in Treaty of London.
+The Entente powers did not recognise the newly found state before it merged with the Kingdom of Serbia three days later, in an effort to create a stable and recognised country of all South Slavs, as well as discouraging Italy from conquering Slav-settled territory not allocated as war reparations to Italy in the Treaty of London.

 Territorial claims

-No formal border was yet recognised between the newly created entities, with both sides claiming that they are in control of the area along the ethnically mixed settlements.
-The National Government in Ljubljana did not pay any particular attention to the border issue, as it was planning on gaining much area through negotiations at the peace conference.
+No formal border was yet recognised between the newly created entities, with both sides claiming that they were in control of the area along the ethnically mixed communities.
+The National Government in Ljubljana did not pay particular attention to the border issue, as it was planning on gaining much territory through negotiations at the peace conference.